frintjs/frint.js.org/site/content/docs/faq/README.md

 The package `frint` itself has nothing to do with rendering.
 In fact, the core of the framework is environment agnostic, and can run in CLI, browser or even server.

-The core's main responsibilities include:
+The core's primary responsibilities include:

 * Handling [providers](../../guides/providers) (dependency injection)
 * Registration of apps